 And it’s time to boot this scooter:

-The first thing you’ll notice is the fantastic title screen, which blows the cover out of the water, not only because of the artwork, but also because of the awesome digital music theme playing out of a PC speaker!
+The first thing you’ll notice is the fantastic title screen, which blows the cover art out of the water, not only because of the artwork, but also because of the awesome digital music theme playing out of a PC speaker!
 This blew my mind when I was a kid.
-But then I realized how much the game was outdated for a late 80s computer title.
-The title theme is actually an ensemble of several music samples, arranged together.
+But then I realized how much the game sucks!
+The title theme is actually a mix of several music samples, arranged together.
 I have to confess that’s actually a very clever way to come up with a music theme, if successful.

-On the tracks, you encounter several obstacles; like traps, posts and other racers.
-Because of the race track (the white line) being quite small, it’s very hard not to bump against one of the poles every five minutes.
+On the tracks, you’ll encounter several obstacles: traps, posts and other racers.
+Because of the race track (the white line) being very small, it’s very hard not to bump against one of the poles every 5 minutes.
 With enough time, any person could master the hoverbike and the tracks, if it wasn’t for the other racers.
 To bypass another racer, you have some options: the easiest one would be to blast them, but you end up using some of your energy.
 You can also put yourself alongside one and push him to a post or simply go over them.
 And there seems to be an endless supply of the buggers.

 In conclusion, Space Racer is an outdated title for a late 80s game and apart from the title screen, the music and the tracks’ backgrounds, the game isn’t really that good.
 It’s very repetitive and after awhile, it becomes rather monotonous.
 If it had better controls and more variation in general, it would be a better game.
 As it is, I can’t really recommend it, not even for a quick playthrough.
 If you want to try it though, you can go here to play it in your own browser.

 The Amiga and the Atari ST versions appear to have better graphics and sound but I haven’t play them, so I can’t really compare.
-Also there seems to be another version of the game released in the US by Broderbund Software that has a championship mode and more stuff, but I can’t find a copy of it.
+Also there’s a version of the game released in the US by Broderbund Software that has a championship mode and some story with it, but I haven’t played it.